Nkamuinftech/Nkamuinftech/README.md

-- 👋 Hi, I’m @Nkamuinftech
+- 👋 Hi, I’m @Nkamudtech
-- 👀 I’m interested in backend and AI modeling
+- 👀 I’m interested in backend and Machine learning
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning both backend and ML
-- 💞️ I’m looking to collaborate on backend and AI models
+- 💞️ I’m looking to collaborate on backend and ML
 - 📫 How to reach me through my email nkamunoel@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...